 Promotes awareness of women's issues and equality for girls and women.
 Meeting on Fridays in B110 from 2:15-3:00pm.

 The French Club is a student-led group that promotes the study and appreciation of the French language.
-Topics and themes include food, film, music, cultural traditions, games and study.
+Topics and themes include Crêpe making, film viewings, food tasting, francophone holiday celebrations.
 All students are welcome to join.
 Meets once a month, dates vary.
 Please contact Ms. Borgerding for details.

 To celebrate and promote the French language and culture, both within and outside Howard High.
 Members are inducted annually based on their high academic standing in French and their enthusiasm to participate in and promote French culture.
 Meets quarterly in Room A104.
 Please contact Ms. Borgerding for further details.